kirillgix/gixecurity/README.md

 list of changes monitored by **gixcontrol**:

-modified content
+-modified content

-moving from one directory to another
+-moving from one directory to another

-delete file
+-delete file

-create new file
+-create new file

-cpu processes
+-cpu processes

-ram processes
+-ram processes